Boston's Black Falcon Cruise Terminal sits in South Boston with shuttles to historic sites.

 Opening Hours and Holidays

-Attractions skew daytime; Strand shops stay open later on weekends.
+Attractions are mainly daytime; Strand shops stay open later on weekends.
 Some museums close Monday or Tuesday.
-Holidays that may affect hours or services: • New Year’s Day • Mardi Gras Galveston period (variable; crowd impacts) • Memorial Day • Jul 4 • Labor Day • Thanksgiving • Christmas
+Holidays that may affect hours or services:

 Practical City Notes

-Sun and heat are real—hydrate and use shade.
+Sun and heat are real so you will need to hydrate and use shade.
 Parking fills near the Strand and Seawall; pay by app in many zones.
 Ride-hail is available; taxis less common.
 Watch for slick boardwalks after rain.

 Quick Plans